What should seniors know about the inactivated influenza vaccine?

 Influenza vaccines are a safe and effective way to help people stay healthy, prevent illness and even save lives.
 As people age, they may be at much higher risk of severe disease and complications from influenza.
 For this reason, seniors aged 65 years and older are advised to get an inactivated influenza vaccine each year.
 The vaccine is available at no charge.
 You can find information on booking an appointment to get immunized on the Government of British Columbia’s website at www2.gov.bc.ca/gov/content/health/managing-your-health/immunizations/flu.

 The inactivated influenza vaccine is safe.
 It contains killed influenza viruses or parts of the viruses that cannot cause influenza.
+For more information, visit HealthLinkBC File #12d Inactivated influenza (flu) vaccine.
 Common reactions to the vaccine include redness, soreness or swelling where the vaccine was given.

 Mild symptoms may occur in some people after getting the vaccine, especially those receiving the vaccine for the first time.
-Symptoms can include fever, headache, aching muscles and fatigue that may last 1 to 2 days.
+Symptoms can include fever, headache, aching muscles and fatigue that may last one to two days.
 These symptoms are less severe and last a shorter time compared to influenza infection.

 When should seniors get the influenza vaccine?